JNaveenRoshan/Splunk_tutorial_materials/TCP_Input/Readme.md

 <!-- ABOUT THE PROJECT -->
-## User Guide on Installing Splunk in Linux on Cloud
+## User Guide on Setting up TCP Data Input to receive data